 Nissin Zerosum and a Keeper Kebari

 The Zerosum 320 is one of the nicest small stream rod you will find.
-As with the other Nissin Zerosum tenkara rods, it is rated for a tippet of 3# - 5# test (Japanese line size .8-1.2, roughly 4.5lb to 6 lb).
+As with the other Nissin Zerosum tenkara rods, it is rated for a tippet of 5X - 3.6X (Japanese line size .8-1.2, roughly 4.5lb to 6 lb).
 With a 5X tippet and a well-set hook, you should be able to land any fish that lives in a stream small enough that you'd want to use a 10.5' rod.
 The fish in the photo in the upper right, a chunky 10 incher, did not come even close to pushing the limits of the rod.

 The 9 inch brookie below got into a fast current and headed downstream.
 The 6:4 320 bent to the grip but the rod was able to maneuver the fish into quiet water and then bring it to net.